kbaird/Fate-XSLT/characters/Do_FotFT/popcorn.md

 ### Notes

-Found at the location of the missing Klying Temple by _Curious Cat_ and _Blithe Buffalo_ after they returned _via_ airship from saving **Juku** from colliding with **Ashita**.
+Found at the location of the missing Flying Temple by _Curious Cat_ and _Blithe Buffalo_ after they returned _via_ airship from saving **Juku** from colliding with **Ashita**.